FarGroup/FarManager/docs/PluginsAPI/GCCReadme.txt

    SetStartupInfo=_SetStartupInfo@4
 =========================================

-2. You may found following Makefile useful as reference:
+2. You may find the following Makefile to be a useful reference:

 ========= Begin Makefile ================
 DLLNAME = filecase.dll